How might the advent of satellite internet and smartphones augment disaster relief efforts?

 Donors can filter requests by amount, type, and region.
 They can also contact beneficiaries to establish a personal connetion.

-This animation shows a beneficiary creating a profile and adding specific requests based on his needs.
+This animation shows a beneficiary specifying requests based on his/her needs.

 Apps require downloading & onboarding.
 Websites (usually) don't.

-We decided to go with a mobile-first website instead of a native mobile app because a majority of our users would be on flimsy internet networks in disaster-struck regions; they may not have the ability to locate and download a mobile app.
+To start, we decided to go with a mobile-first website because a majority of our users would be on flimsy internet networks in disaster-struck regions; they may not have the ability to locate and download a mobile app.
 Surfing the web seemed more straightforward.
+We decided to add a mobile app to make the service more attractive to beneficiaries.

 We validated our concept with potential users, both donors and beneficiaries.
 Here are examples of the feedback we received and how we responded to it.